katzerax/kmod/README.md

 Open the decompiled webfishing project through GodotSteam 3.5.2.
 Give it a minute to load.
 It will present you with the project for Webfishing.
 In the file browser under ```res://mods/KMod```, youll see my code.

 You need to set some things up before you want to start developing.
 Firstly, click Project -> Project Settings -> Autoload.
 Set the path to ```res://mods/KMod/main.gd```.
 Label it KMod and add it.
 This makes sure that it loads the mod when you launch this version of the game through Godot.
+This is where you will want to develop and test the code.

+**IMPORTANT: Exporting directly out of a decompiled version of Webfishing will force the game to bundle unecessary dependencies into the mod.
+This must be avoided.**

+Set up a new project, in a new folder, and copy/paste the /mods/ folder from your decompiled project into this new, empty project.
+**Only export the mod from this new, mostly empty project.**

-Secondly, you'll want to configure the export settings.
-Project -> Export.
+Go to Project -> Export.
 - Click Add and then Windows Desktop.
 - Select both Debug and Release export templates from the GodotSteam folder.
 - Disable Runnable at the top.